-Because these connective tissues are found in different parts of the body, sarcoma cancer can occur anywhere.
+Because these connective tissues are found in different body parts, sarcoma cancer can occur anywhere.

 They can be seen in the head, the back of the abdominal cavity, and internal organs.

-Sarcomas comprise a complex family of cancers that cover a wide variety of different diseases that are classified into two broad areas: soft tissue and bone.
+Sarcomas comprise a complex family of cancers that cover various diseases classified into two broad areas: soft tissue and bone.